Today’s Post by Joe Farace

 How I made the above image: Camera was a Canon EOS 60D with EF 85mm f/1.8 USM lens.
 Lighting was created by a monolight with 36 x 36-inch octagonal soft box at camera right and a 32-inch reflector at camera left.
 Background is Savage’s Widetone Seamless Background Paper (#57 Gray Tint.)
 Exposure was 1/125 sec at f/10 and ISO 100.

-If you’re interested in learning how I shoot portraits and how I use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere which is available new from Amazon.com for $23.34 or used for the giveaway price of $2.23, as I write this.
-If you would like some hands-on training, check out my one-on-one workshops.
+If you’re interested in learning how I shoot portraits and how I use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere which is available new from Amazon.com for $13.98 or used starting at the giveaway price of $6.94, as I write this.
+The Kindle version is $13.94 for those preferring a digital format.